 Once you’ve luxuriated in your suite, it’s time to enjoy the facilities.
 The Lodge at Columbia Point has a spa as well as a gym.
 But best of all is the lovely open-air swimming pool and hot tub with views of the Columbia River.
-The area also has an outdoor fireplace, so after your swim, you can grab your towel and warm up by the fire.
+The area also has an outdoor fireplace, so you can grab your towel and warm up by the fire after your swim.

 I’ve already mentioned The Lodge’s restaurant Drumhellers earlier in this article.
 I also enjoyed a delicious breakfast at Drumhellers, all eaten sitting on the outside terrace with river views.
 They are known for their buttermilk biscuits for breakfast but I went with the granola, yogurt and berries.

 One of the newer hotels in Walla Walla, The Finch was an old-style motel until it received a quirky and modern renovation.
 The layout of the motel has been maintained, but the interiors have been completely updated.

 The lobby section of the hotel is a mix of windows and industrial flooring with comfortable couches and wooden furniture.
 There is also a kitchen of sorts where guests can enjoy coffee throughout the day.